 Sally O’Brien leads Pew’s development efforts with donors and partner organizations.

-Prior to joining Johns Hopkins, O’Brien was a member of the British Diplomatic Service and served in London, Brussels and Washington.
+Prior to joining Johns Hopkins, O’Brien was a member of the British Diplomatic Service and served in London, Brussels, and Washington.
 She advised on government policy and coordinated regular meetings of European Community foreign ministers and ambassadors.
-During her tenure in the Washington embassy, she was appointed a member of the Royal Victorian Order by HM The Queen for services to the Royal Family.
+She was appointed a member of the Royal Victorian Order, an honor awarded as a personal gift of Her Majesty the Queen in 1989.

-O’Brien grew up in England and first came to the United States as a Robert T. Jones Scholar at Emory University before moving permanently to the United States in 1987.
-She earned her combined undergraduate/graduate degree in art history at the University of St. Andrews in Scotland.
+O’Brien grew up in England and first came to the United States as a Robert T. Jones scholar at Emory University before moving permanently to the United States in 1987.
+She earned her combined undergraduate/graduate degree in the history of art at the University of St. Andrews in Scotland.

-She serves on the boards of Global Viral, a health organization, and Friends of Christ’s Hospital.
-She is a former board member of Advocates for Children and Youth and the Maryland Film Festival.
+She serves on the board of Friends of Christ’s Hospital.
+She is a former board member of Advocates for Children and Youth, Global Viral, and the Maryland Film Festival.